Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Vitamin D3 + K2?

-Vitamin D3 alone is well-established.
-Large reviews confirm it reduces all-cause mortality, and 35-42% of American adults are deficient.
-The evidence for D3 in bone health, immune function, and mortality reduction is among the most robust in the supplement literature.
+First, the part that is settled: D3 on its own.
+Large reviews confirm it reduces all-cause mortality, and 35-42% of American adults are deficient - so there is a real chance you are low, especially if you spend most of your day indoors.
+For bone health, immune function, and mortality, the D3 evidence is among the most solid in the whole supplement world.

-Vitamin K2 adds the cardiovascular protection layer.
-A large 10-year study found high K2 intake was associated with 52% lower risk of severe artery calcification and 57% lower risk of coronary heart disease death.
-K1 showed no such benefit.
-This makes K2's role especially important when D3 is increasing calcium absorption.
+K2 is the piece that adds the artery-protection layer.
+One 10-year study found that high K2 intake tracked with a 52% lower risk of severe artery calcification and a 57% lower risk of dying from coronary heart disease.
+K1 (the form in leafy greens) showed nothing like this.
+That is exactly why K2 earns its place once D3 has your calcium absorption running higher.

-The practical case: if you are taking any meaningful dose of Vitamin D3 (above 1,000 IU), adding K2 is low-risk, low-cost, and biologically sensible.
-A combined product is simply more convenient than buying two separate supplements.
-Both are fat-soluble and should be taken with food containing fat.
+So the practical case is simple: if you are taking any meaningful dose of vitamin D3 (above 1,000 IU), adding K2 is low-risk, low-cost, and biologically sensible.
+A combined product is just more convenient than two bottles.
+Both are fat-soluble, so take them with food that has some fat in it.

-K2 form and dose matter more than most products acknowledge.
-MK-7 is the correct form for once-daily supplementation because of its 68-72 hour half-life - a single daily dose maintains active levels around the clock.
-MK-4 has a plasma half-life of only 60-90 minutes and at a 420mcg oral dose was completely undetectable in serum at all time points.
-Even at 15mg (15,000mcg), MK-4 peaks in 2-6 hours and is swiftly eliminated.
-It requires pharmaceutical doses of 45,000mcg (45mg) three times daily to show clinical effects.
-The small MK-4 amounts in some supplements (5-15mcg) are essentially inactive.
-By contrast, MK-7's 68-72 hour half-life means that after 7 days of consecutive daily dosing, serum MK-7 levels accumulate to 7-8 fold higher than baseline - MK-4 shows no such accumulation.
-The pharmacokinetic mechanism is the transport vehicle: MK-4 is carried primarily by chylomicrons and undergoes rapid hepatic first-pass clearance; MK-7 is incorporated into LDL and HDL, enabling sustained systemic delivery to extrahepatic target tissues - specifically the bone matrix and vascular smooth muscle cells where osteocalcin and MGP activation occur.
+Now the detail most labels gloss over - which K2 you are actually getting.
+There are two forms, MK-7 and MK-4, and they behave very differently.
+MK-7 is the right one for a once-a-day pill: its 68-72 hour half-life means a single daily dose keeps active levels up around the clock.
+MK-4 clears fast - a plasma half-life of only 60-90 minutes, and at a 420mcg oral dose it was completely undetectable in serum at every time point measured.
+Even at 15mg (15,000mcg), MK-4 peaks in 2-6 hours and is swept out the same day.
+To show clinical effects it takes pharmaceutical doses of 45,000mcg (45mg) three times daily.
+So the small MK-4 amounts you see on some labels (5-15mcg) are essentially doing nothing.
+MK-7 is different: with that 68-72 hour half-life, after 7 days of consecutive daily dosing serum MK-7 climbs to 7-8 fold above baseline, while MK-4 never accumulates that way.
+The reason is how each one travels: MK-4 rides chylomicrons and gets cleared by the liver on the first pass, while MK-7 gets packed into LDL and HDL, which carry it out to the tissues that matter - the bone matrix and the vascular smooth muscle cells where osteocalcin and MGP get activated.

-A randomized double-blind placebo-controlled dose-response RCT (Dalmeijer et al. 2012, PMID: 23062766, n=60, aged 40-65, 12 weeks) established clear thresholds for MK-7: 100mcg/day provides nutritional baseline protection; 180mcg/day reduced the ucOC/cOC osteocalcin ratio by 60% and the cardiovascular calcification marker dp-ucMGP by 31%; 360mcg/day reduced the osteocalcin ratio by 74% and dp-ucMGP by 46%.
-These are distinct biomarkers - the osteocalcin ratio reflects bone metabolism while dp-ucMGP reflects vascular calcification inhibition.
-Products providing only 45mcg K2 deliver baseline coverage but fall short of the therapeutic threshold seen in cardiovascular research.
+Dose matters too, and one trial maps it out cleanly.
+A randomized double-blind placebo-controlled dose-response RCT (Dalmeijer et al. 2012, PMID: 23062766, n=60, aged 40-65, 12 weeks) set thresholds for MK-7: 100mcg/day covers a nutritional baseline; 180mcg/day cut the ucOC/cOC osteocalcin ratio by 60% and the calcification marker dp-ucMGP by 31%; 360mcg/day cut the osteocalcin ratio by 74% and dp-ucMGP by 46%.
+Those two markers track different things - the osteocalcin ratio reflects bone metabolism, dp-ucMGP reflects how well vascular calcification is being held back.
+The takeaway for shopping: a product with only 45mcg K2 gives you baseline coverage but stays under the threshold the cardiovascular research actually used.

-A key argument for the D3+K2 combination comes from failures of D3 alone: the Bjelakovic 2014 Cochrane review (56 RCTs, 95,286 participants) found D3 reduced all-cause mortality (RR 0.97, 95% CI 0.94-0.99) but had no effect on cardiovascular mortality - the mortality benefit was driven entirely by cancer death reduction.
-The 2017 ViDA trial (Scragg et al., JAMA Cardiology) confirmed isolated D3 had zero effect on cardiovascular disease incidence, heart failure, or myocardial infarction.
-The physiological explanation is the calcium paradox: D3 upregulates calcium absorption via TRPV6 channels and calbindin, but cannot direct where the calcium goes.
-K2 activates Matrix Gla Protein - the body's most potent endogenous inhibitor of vascular calcification - to prevent arterial calcium deposition.
+The strongest argument for combining D3 with K2 comes from where D3 alone falls short.
+The Bjelakovic 2014 Cochrane review (56 RCTs, 95,286 participants) found D3 reduced all-cause mortality (RR 0.97, 95% CI 0.94-0.99) but did nothing for cardiovascular mortality - the entire mortality benefit came from fewer cancer deaths.
+The 2017 ViDA trial (Scragg et al., JAMA Cardiology) confirmed it: D3 by itself had zero effect on cardiovascular disease, heart failure, or heart attack.
+The explanation is that calcium paradox again - D3 turns up calcium absorption (via TRPV6 channels and calbindin) but cannot steer where the calcium ends up.
+K2 activates Matrix Gla Protein, the body's most potent built-in brake on vascular calcification, to keep calcium from settling in arteries.

 Does It Work?
 The Evidence